Beef13/VpsWebsite/SEO_NEXT_STEPS.md

 - ✅ Page titles optimized for search
 - ✅ Image alt text updated with keywords
 - ✅ Canonical URLs added to prevent duplicate content
+- ✅ All URLs updated to custom domain (`www.victorianpalletsupply.com.au`)
-- ✅ All changes pushed to GitHub
+- ✅ All changes pushed to GitHub and deployed

 ---